Pain & Gain: Reception

+Subjects and law enforcement response

 The Associated Press published an article interviewing survivors and investigators of the Sun Gym gang.
 Miami-Dade Police Sgt.
 Felix Jimenez stated: "You are talking about real people.
 And in this particular case, especially when you're talking about the murder victims, these were innocent victims."
-Zsuzsanna Griga, whose brother and brother's girlfriend the gang killed and dismembered, said she didn't want the American public to sympathize with the killers.
+Zsuzsanna Griga, whose brother and brother's girlfriend the gang killed and dismembered, said she did not want the American public to sympathize with the killers.

 David Haglund and Forrest Wickman of Slate wrote, in a post titled "How True Is Pain & Gain?": "In addition to the usual Hollywood streamlining and the amping up of certain scenes, the changes seem largely designed to make the central criminals more sympathetic.
 Whether you think that's a respectable thing to do will depend on what you think of their actual story – and perhaps, of the movies in general."

+John Raimondo, who helped dispose of the victims' bodies and was released from prison in 2002, told the Miami New Times that he refused to watch the film out of respect for the affected families, while claiming certain details in the initial reporting were inaccurate and based on erroneous testimony by Jorge Delgado.

+Marc Schiller defamation lawsuit

+In April 2014, Marc Schiller (named Victor Kershaw in the film) filed a defamation lawsuit in the Southern District of New York against the producers of the film.
+Schiller claimed the film portrayed him as an "unlikeable, sleazy, rude, abrasive braggart, who committed dishonest and illegal acts, used alcohol and drugs, was deprecating towards homosexuals, women, foreigners and others, and who was verbally abusive to his employees." while his assailants were "[portrayed] as nice guys who were just bumbling fools."

+In June 2015, the lawsuit was moved to the Southern District of Florida.

+In April 2016, Schiller settled with the producers for an undisclosed sum.